ldruschk/ctf-writeups/2018_pwnctf_pw-api.md

 While a) seems absolutely possible and we actually spent quite a lot of time on debugging, we will skip forward to the part where we contacted the organizers.
 It is, however, noteworthy that we played around with the input and, upon reversing it, we were able to recover a seed generating `"tOgKSjWoUMgU3pq3CQ"`, but stretching the key to 100 characters using the code above and submitting this to the service did not yield the flag.

-Upon realizing that we apparently seemed to be doing the correct thing but after confirming that the key was indeed generated with the same application we have, they added the following hint:
+Upon realizing that we apparently seemed to be doing the correct thing and after confirming that the key was indeed generated with the same application we have, they added the following hint:

 ```
 Hint 3: OpenJDK Runtime Environment (build 10.0.2+13-Debian-1), or in Docker terms FROM openjdk